Golden Four (Paraguay): Composition and function

-Following the 1954 coup d'état, major general Alfredo Stroessner was elected President and was soon able to place his supporters in positions of power in the provisional government and in the Colorado Party, culminating in Stroessner securing power for himself and establishing the longest dictatorship in the history of Paraguay and Latin America.
-The one-party state regime was characterized by severe human rights abuses, implacable anti-communism, harsh political repression and large-scale economic projects.
-The dictatorship gained most of its support from the military-police command, the state bureaucracy, the Colorado Party apparatus and various paramilitary organizations associated with the party.
+Following the 1954 coup d'état, major general Alfredo Stroessner was elected President and was soon able to place his supporters in positions of power in the provisional government and in the Colorado Party, culminating in Stroessner securing power for himself.
+He ruled for 33 years, the longest dictatorship in the history of Paraguay and one of the longest ever in Latin America.
+The regime was characterized by severe human rights abuses, implacable anti-communism, harsh political repression and large-scale economic projects.
+The repression continued even after other parties besides Stroessner's Colorados were legalized in 1962.

+Stroessner's dictatorship gained most of its support from the military-police command, the state bureaucracy, the Colorado Party apparatus and various paramilitary organizations associated with the party.
 Support also came from the conservative peasantry, the urban middle class and representatives of organized crime.

 Under Minister of the Interior Edgar Ynsfrán, the Paraguayan government waged a ruthless campaign against leftist rebels in the country, and became an ally of the United States during the Cold War due to the regime's fervent anti-communism.
-Ynsfrán provided the ideological backdrop for the regime during its early period, but was eventually replaced in 1966 as Stroessner sought to clean up the country's image internationally and promote liberalization, although in practice such reforms only existed on paper and not in practice as the regime's draconian repressive measures continued under Ynsfrán's successor.
+Ynsfrán provided the ideological backdrop for the regime during its early period, but was eventually replaced in 1966 as Stroessner sought to clean up the country's image internationally and promote liberalization, although in practice such reforms only existed on paper and not in practice.
+The regime's draconian repressive measures continued under Ynsfrán's successor, albeit reduced in tempo.
 At this point, the four people closest to the President became recognized as the Golden Four, and they were: